 They have their own special little tab at the bottom of the screen next to the Stories tab.

-The lessons are delivered in a podcast style format.
-Two presenters (Estelle and Paul on the French course; Alejandra and Carlos on the Spanish course) talk you through a bunch of common conversation topics, currently ranging from beginner to intermediate level.
+The lessons are delivered in a podcast-style format.
+Two presenters (Estelle and Paul on the French course, and Alejandra and Carlos on the Spanish course) talk you through a bunch of common conversation topics, currently ranging from beginner to intermediate level.

 Follow me on Duolingo!